ProximaD/Kent-Watches-Website/README.md

 # Kent-Watches-Website

 Responsive-Headphones-website with:
-1. Beautiful headphone landing page using HTML, CSS and JAVASCRIPT.
+1. Beautiful 'Kent Watches Website' using HTML, CSS and JAVASCRIPT.
 2. Dark interface.
 3. Engaging animations transitions when scrolling.
 4. Developed first with the Mobile First methodology, then for desktop.